Man indicted after Delaware crash that killed 5

-TOWNSEND, Del.
-(AP) — Court records show a man involved in a head-on Delaware crash that killed five members of a New Jersey family has been indicted.
+WILMINGTON, Del.
+(AP) — A Maryland man involved in a Delaware collision that killed five members of a New Jersey family has been indicted on homicide and assault charges.

-The News Journal of Wilmington reports 45-year-old Alvin Hubbard III of East New Market, Maryland was indicted by a grand jury Monday on five counts of second-degree vehicular homicide, three counts of vehicular assault and other offenses.
+Officials say 45-year-old Alvin Hubbard III of Cambridge was indicted Monday on five counts of second-degree vehicular homicide, three counts of vehicular assault and other offenses.

-The family was returning from a trip to Ocean City, Maryland in July, when a pickup driven by Hubbard crossed a median and hit their minivan.
+Authorities say drugs or alcohol was not involved in the July crash, but that Hubbard operated his pickup truck in a criminally negligent manner when his vehicle crossed the median and was hit by the family’s minivan.

-The family’s matriarch, Mary Rose Ballocanag, survived.
-Her husband Audie Trinidad of Teaneck, New Jersey, and their four daughters died in the crash.
+The family was returning from a trip to Ocean City, Maryland.
+Mary Rose Ballocanag survived, but her husband, Audie Trinidad of Teaneck, New Jersey, and their four daughters died in the crash.

 Most Read Nation & World Stories